IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/decision-graphs/reject-node.rst

 Reject Node
 ===========

 Terminates the interview, and marks the dataset as *unacceptable*.
-This is an exreme mean, that should be kept for extreme cases, such as when the data was obtained illegally, or when maintaining them would breach some law.
+This is an extreme mean, that should be kept for extreme cases, such as when the data was obtained illegally, or when maintaining them would breach some law.

 ::